This Is Your Water.

 Merger With Sacramento Suburban Water District

-A merger could affect cost and control of our water supply.
-CHWD will closely monitor the merger discussions to protect our customers.
+CHWD will closely monitor any merger discussions to protect our customers.

 DATE MEETING TIME MEETING TYPE RECORDINGS MEETING LOCATION